 The Frances Langford Outrigger Café in the Elliott Museum serves lunch, snacks, and the story of one of Stuart’s most famous and beloved residents.

-In this unique new restaurant, leased to and under the management of Stuart’s popular Osceola Café, visitors will not only find a wonderful new restaurant, but also have an opportunity to learn the story of singer, actress, and Stuart resident and philanthropist Frances Langford (1913–2005).
+In this exhibit, visitors have an opportunity to learn the story of singer, actress, and Stuart resident and philanthropist Frances Langford (1913–2005).

 Born in Lakeland, Florida, and discovered by Rudy Vallee, Frances Langford made her film debut in 1935 in the movie Every Night at Eight, which was notable by establishing her signature song, “I’m in the Mood for Love.”
 She eventually starred in 28 films and became famous for appearing in Bob Hope’s USO Tours to entertain American troops overseas during World War II and the wars in Korea and Vietnam.